 Fentanyl can be extremely dangerous to anyone who comes in contact with the drug.
 For example, just touching the drug with your fingertip can potentially cause you to overdose.
 So, it is important to protect yourself when helping an overdose victim by not giving the person mouth-to-mouth resuscitation.
 Also, wear plastic medical gloves when you are helping someone who is suffering from an overdose.

 Many states have Good Samaritan laws to protect you if you help someone who is having an overdose emergency.
 This is important to be aware of these laws in your state to protect yourself while you are helping others.
 Laws vary state to state and are constantly changing.

 If you see someone who you believe has suffered from an overdose, the first step is always to tap the person or firmly rub the person’s collarbone to confirm that they are not responsive.
 After you attempt to wake him or her call 911, then you should administer the Naloxone either through nasal spray or injection into muscle tissue.
 After the Naloxone is administered, begin CPR until emergency responders arrive at the scene.

 If you or someone you know struggles with drug abuse and addiction, Sandstone Care can help.
 We have comprehensive detox programs located in Colorado Springs, Colorado and Fairfax County, Virginia.
 Our program is different than other detox programs.
 It is Medically Assisted Detox conducted by a highly credentialed team of doctors, nurses, and licensed therapists.
-Our detox program offers private rooms and 24/7 medically supervised care.
+Our detox program offers comfortable rooms and 24/7 medically supervised care.
 The inpatient program offers continued stabilization and support with comprehensive assessments that address you as a whole person, just not your addiction.
 This helps to get a clearer picture of what’s going on and how best to support your recovery journey.